mikejoh/capi-capo-devstack/README.md

 1. Deploy Devstack locally, see this [repository](https://github.com/mikejoh/devstack-on-kvm) on how to do this on top of KVM.

-2. Download the OpenStack RC file from Horizon, browse to Devstack IP and login, click in the top righ corner on the `admin` name and then choose `OpenStack RC File`.
-Source this file and enable your `pip` or `pipenv` where the OpenStack client is installed!
-Also download the `clouds.yaml` for later use with CAPI + CAPO!
+2. Download the OpenStack RC file via Horizon.

 3. Create a `kind` cluster: